 Policy 7-1.3.1: Right-of-Way Improvements.

 The City has established vehicle access facilities serving all public and private recreational sites.
 As future roadway improvements are analyzed, the City shall provide for nonmotorized transportation needs using FDOT design standards for bicycle facilities.
 No new roadway improvements are currently scheduled by the City.

 Policy 7-1.3.2: Design of Access Facilities.

 Public parks and facilities shall be designed and constructed with accessways which are compatible with the character and quality of on-site natural resources.
 No new land acquisitions are scheduled.

-Policy 7-1.3.3: Bicycle/Pedestrian Accessways.
+Policy 7-1.3.3: Bicycle/Pedestrian Access Ways.

 All neighborhood parks are provided with bicycle and pedestrian accessways.
 In planning and designing these accessways, the City shall remove barriers limiting access to the physically handicapped.

 Policy 7-1.3.4: Parking Areas and Bicycle Accommodations.

-Upon plan adoption +The City shall develop a plan for scheduling continue to provide for the provision of parking spaces and bicycle racks at recreation sites.
+The City shall continue to provide for the provision of parking spaces and bicycle racks at recreation sites.

 Policy 7-1.3.5: Facilities for Handicapped and Elderly.

 The City shall assure that public and private facilities including recreation improvements are designed in a manner which incorporates facilities accessible to the handicapped and the elderly.

 OBJECTIVE 7-1.4: ACCESS TO THE ATLANTIC OCEAN AND THE GULF OF MEXICO.

-Upon plan adoption the The City shall adopt amended land development regulations which include performance criteria designed continue to preserve and improve access to the Atlantic Ocean and the Gulf of Mexico.
+The City shall continue to preserve and improve access to the Atlantic Ocean and the Gulf of Mexico.